What is business process reengineering (BPR)?

 As quickly as BPR rose in popularity, however, so did the backlash against it.
 Radical change proved to be expensive and risky.
 Mapping processes accurately, working across business silos and using IT to drive business goals -- all major components of BPR -- is difficult work.
 The most frequent critique of BPR as its luster wore off was that it placed too much emphasis on technology and cost reduction and not enough on the ways radical change affects people and company culture.
 By the end of the 1990s, the term business process reengineering was associated with two unpopular trends of the time: downsizing and outsourcing.

 BPR and digital transformation

-Today, there is renewed interest in BPR as a framework for digital transformation.
-The adoption of new technologies, such as the internet of things and cloud, along with advances in artificial intelligence, have spurred many companies to radically rethink their workflows and implement the type of technology-driven radical change advocated by BPR.
-It's also become clear to companies that the concept's focus on radical change can complement process improvement approaches that emphasize incremental change, such as continuous improvement (Kaizen) or total quality management.
+BPR can also be used as a framework for digital transformation.
+The adoption of new technologies, such as the internet of things and cloud, along with advances in artificial intelligence, has spurred many companies to radically rethink their workflows and implement the type of technology-driven radical change advocated by BPR.
+It's also become clear to companies that the concept's focus on radical change can complement process improvement approaches that emphasize incremental change -- such as continuous improvement, or Kaizen, and total quality management.

 There are many different strategies an organization can use when changing its business processes.
 Learn more about digital transformation and its trends.